Free Professional Webinars

 • Receive online resources that can assist you with next steps

-By the end of this webinar you’ll have the basic knowledge needed to move forward in utilizing smartphones in your marketing efforts and programming that will engage your community.
+By the end of this webinar you’ll have the basic knowledge needed to move forward in utilizing smartphones in your marketing efforts and programming that will engage your community.• Review specific marketing opportunities that you can incorporate in your work

 This webinar will be of interest to library staff involved with marketing, programming and teen projects who are looking for new ways to connect with their community.